tensorflow/swift-models/README.md

 ## Contributing

-We welcome contributions: please read the (Contributor Guide)[CONTRIBUTING.md] to get started.
+We welcome contributions: please read the [Contributor Guide](CONTRIBUTING.md) to get started.
 It's always a good idea to discuss your plans on the mailing list before making any major submissions.